kaycebasques/kayce.basqu.es/src/index.md

 ---
 layout: 'base.njk'
+title: 'Home'
 ---

+# {{title}}

-# Hello, world!
+Hello, world!
 Welcome to my home on the world wide web.

+I am currently in the process of updating my site.
+Check back soon for updates.